material-motion/material-motion/specifications/intentions.md

 # Intentions

-A plan is represented in the Runtime by an instance of Intention.
+An Intention is an object representing **what you want something to do**.

+An Intention is the *plan* part of the separation of plan/fulfillment.

 **Example Intention objects**: